C00nW/myportfolio/README.md

 # Hello, I'm Patten!
 <a href="https://linkedin.com/in/yourlinkedinprofile"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 Welcome to my GitHub page!
-I am passionate about enhancing the security of digital environments and optimizing cloud-based operations.
-With a strong foundation in cybersecurity, product development, digital marketing, and psychology, I am transitioning into roles focused on cybersecurity and cloud operations.
+I'm driven to strengthen the security of digital environments and streamline cloud operations.
+Leveraging my background in cybersecurity, product development, digital marketing, and psychology, I'm actively transitioning into cybersecurity and cloud-focused roles.

 ## About Me

-I'm currently engaged in the SCTP SOC Analyst program and a cloud support/DevOps bootcamp, where I have completed modules in virtualization, networking, Windows Active Directory, and Linux.
-My educational background and ongoing training have equipped me with the knowledge and skills to tackle the challenges in the ever-evolving field of information technology (IT).
+- Actively engaged in the SCTP SOC Analyst program and a Singapore-based cloud support/DevOps bootcamp.
+- Proficient in virtualization, networking, and systems administration (Windows/Linux).
+- Pursuing Microsoft Azure certifications (AZ-900, AZ-104) to deepen my cloud expertise.
+- Early in my IT journey, yet equipped with both theoretical knowledge and practical experience.
+- Passionate about applying my skills and expanding my knowledge in a professional IT setting.

 ## Skills